 Varna

-The Vedas make reference to four varna or functional personality types found in most human societies.
+The Vedas make reference to four varna or functional personality types common amongst humans.
 Various Hindu texts have come to use the term, which has a variety of meanings (including form, figure, character, and hue) to describe a way of understanding human diversity and purpose.

-In most societies, this typology contends, there are individuals who are driven to pursue knowledge to grow spiritually and impart knowledge and wisdom to society (brahmana/brahmin); those who exercise power to govern and protect society (kshatriya); those who seek wealth creation to support society (vaishya); and those who grow, make, or labor to nourish society (shudra).
+In any human society, this typology contends, there are individuals who are driven to pursue knowledge, impart knowledge and wisdom to society, and contribute to spiritual and religious wellbeing (brahmana/brahmin); those who exercise power to govern and protect society (kshatriya); those who seek wealth creation to support society (vaishya); and those who grow, make, or labor to nourish society (shudra).
 At the same time, personality or temperament and skills may change over time and the social functions one takes up are not mutually exclusive to any one individual or group.

 As explained through countless sacred texts, stories, and poetry, and the interpretations and teachings of widely respected Hindu spiritual teachers, both past and present, varna is based on guna (qualities/virtues) and karma (thoughts, words, actions).
 Varna is not hereditary or familial nor is it a determinant of any established social hierarchy.
 Instead, they and other sources of sacred wisdom associate one’s varna with the individual’s predominant personality type.